 Rocky Mountain International specializes in international tourism marketing and business development for the Rocky Mountain region.
-Our mission is to increase incremental international visitation, spending and market share of the region to fuel the economies of our stakeholders – Montana, North Dakota, South Dakota and Wyoming.
+Our mission is to increase incremental international visitation, spending and market share of the region to fuel the economies of our stakeholders – Idaho, Montana, North Dakota, South Dakota and Wyoming.
 Through our work, we will significantly contribute to job creation, tax revenues and increased quality of life in the communities we live.

 RMI headquarters are in Cheyenne, Wyoming with overseas operations in London, Munich, Amsterdam, Paris, Milan and Sydney.